-The user name is admin.
-The default password is password.
+3. Enter the modem router user name and password.
+The user name is admin .
+The default password is password .
 The user name and password are case-sensitive.
+The BASIC Home screen displays.

 Specify Initial Settings

 This chapter contains the following sections: